yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 	}
 };
 ```

+The ring mod effect is similar to tremolo, famously used for the Dalek voice in Doctor
+Who ([example video](https://youtu.be/qUL0xwEbkJs)).
+It often creates metallic or bell-like sounds (a bit inharmonic).
+Essentially two signals (not necessarily LFO and original signal) are mutliplied together to create a more complex signal.
+To adapt our tremolo / AM effect to be a ring mod, simply remove the scaling and offset factors in the mod signal.

 In the professional community, the industry standard framework for developing plugins is [Juce](https://juce.com/).
 Juce is used by Traction, maxMSP, FocusRight, etc. Every year during November there is a [ADC (audio developer conference)](https://audio.dev/), and it's the number 1 networking opportunity.
 In 2025 it takes place in Bristol.